-1. If the proposed course of action is not accepted by the student, or if the Dean thereafter determines that the action plan is not being followed by the student, or for other good reasons, the Dean may then convene a Committee, normally within 10 business days.
-The student will be notified in writing of the convening of the Committee.
+1. If the proposed course of action is not accepted by the student, or if the Dean thereafter determines that the action plan is not being followed by the student, or for other good reasons, the Dean may then convene a

+Committee, normally within 10 business days.
+The student will be notified in writing of the convening of the a.
+For Student Conduct: The Dean, Director of Community Life, Advisor, Faculty member, and if needed, one more appointment by the Dean.